With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 - No potash fertilizer is suggested when the K test is 161 ppm or higher.

-Since most of the wheat acreage in Minnesota is planted in early spring when soil conditions are cold and wet, the application of some fertilizer with the drill should be a routine management practice to increase nutrient availability in the root zone.
+Since most of the wheat acreage in Minnesota is planted in early spring when soil conditions are cold and wet, applying some fertilizer with the drill should be a routine management practice to increase nutrient availability in the root zone.

 - Do not place ammonium thiosulfate (12-0-0-26) in direct contact with the seed.